algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 3. **Performance Optimization**:

-   - Optimize A\* algorithm and graph structures for scalability with larger datasets.
+   - Optimize Dijkstra’s algorithm and graph structures for scalability with larger datasets.
    - Add caching or pruning techniques for frequently queried paths.

 4. **Testing and Validation**: